 With a flap of the wing! to the top of the wall!

 Gabriel dashed away!
-And he dashed away!
+He dashed right away!

-She hardly saw him anymore at all!
+Mary hardly saw him anymore at all!

 But she heard him exclaim, as he flew out of sight,